-It is not only metabolic changes, but also epigenetic changes that help in the metabolic adaptation of the cancer cells in TME.
-Additionally, non-tumour cells in TME also undergo metabolic reprogramming.^[12]
+It is not only metabolic changes, but also the epigenetic changes that helps in metabolic adaptation of the cancer cells in TME.
+Additionally, nontumour cells in TME also undergo metabolic reprogramming.^[12]

-The altered metabolic pathway sustains a pool of nutrients and energy for the cancer cells to grow.
-Furthermore, metabolic pathway activity in a such cancerous cellular environment is influenced by transcriptional programs involving oncogenes and tumour suppressor genes.^[20]
+The altered metabolic pathway sustains pool of nutrient and energy for the cancer cells to grow.
+Furthermore, metabolic pathway activity in such cancerous cellular environment are influenced by transcriptional programs involving oncogenes and tumour suppressor genes.^[20]